deepcausality-rs/sites/web/content/en/docs/intro.md

 ### Context

 Contemporary computational causality assumes that the modeled causal relations are all there is to a model and, therefore, shifted focus to causal discovery learning to find causal relations in data.
-Only very recently, leading researchers at Cambridge University started exploring the addition of structure and a temporal context to causality-based deep learning.
+Only very recently, researchers at [Cambridge University started conceptualizing the addition of a temporal context ](https://arxiv.org/abs/2212.00911)to causality-based deep learning.

 DeepCausality already added structure through the hypergeometric representation of causality, but even further, DeepCausality already has complete support for contextualizing causal models.
 Specifically, a context may be built from multiple data sources or live data streams and then can be accessed from within the causal model, thus allowing efficient reasoning over contextualized data.